oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 The complexity of implementing and managing pattern matching correctly obviously causes security issues.
 This document therefore advises to simplify the required logic and configuration by using exact redirect URI matching.
-This means the authorization server MUST compare the two URIs using simple string comparison as defined in [@!RFC3986], Section 6.2.1.
+This means the authorization server MUST ensure that the two URIs are equal, see [@!RFC3986], Section 6.2.1, Simple String Comparison, for details.
 The only exception are native apps using a `localhost` URI: In this case, the AS MUST allow variable port numbers as described in [@!RFC8252], Section 7.3.